Rural Landscapes: Methods and Approaches in Policy Making

 Teaching is given in the form of lectures, exercises, seminars and excursions.
 Most lectures will be followed by seminars where students are asked to give small presentations or by group discussions or exercises.
 Exercises are done in groups and will mostly be concluded by group presentations.

-Electronic compendium with seleceted articles
+A text book supplemented with ann electronic compendium with seleceted articles

 Academic qualifications equivalent to a BSc degree is recommended.